alexamy/solid-worklog/README.md

 ```

 ## Solid 🥰
-Learn more on the [Solid Website](https://docs.solidjs.com/quick-start) and come chat with on [Discord](https://discord.com/invite/solidjs).
+Learn more on the [Solid Website](https://docs.solidjs.com/quick-start) and come chat on [Discord](https://discord.com/invite/solidjs).

 ## Available scripts
 In the project directory, you can run: